mattray/managed_chef_server-cookbook/README.md

 ## environments_loader

-All of the Ruby or JSON environment files in the `directory` will be loaded onto the Chef Server and updated if they change.
+All of the Ruby or JSON environment files in the `directory` will be loaded onto the Chef Infra Server and updated if they change.

 ## policyfile_loader